-There are two reasons for this: first, it’s important that you have the relevant content up front, because this will make it easier for search engine algorithms to understand your press release.
-Additionally, you want to makes sure you are providing the (human) readers with relevant information pertaining to your message and keeping the reader’s interest to continue through the entire release.
+There are two reasons for this: first, it’s important to have the relevant content up front, because this will make it easier for search engine algorithms to understand your press release.
+Additionally, you want to make sure you are providing the (human) readers with relevant information off the top to keep them interested, engaged, and reading the entire release.

-Keep in mind that some sites displaying your press release may not allow this, but it’s good to have this information as many sites will point these links back to your site.
+Keep in mind that some sites displaying your press release may not allow this, but it’s good to provide this information as many sites will point these links back to your site.

 By using these tips as a guideline for your press releases, you should receive a strong boost for your current SEO efforts.
 Don’t be afraid to experiment with different strategies to see what works best for you.
 Continuing to experiment with your results will help you fine-tune your press releases and SEO along with your company’s image as a whole.